Episode 219: Lost Jobs

 Which is as bureaucratic and complex as it sounds, but the gist is this.

-When Americans apply for financial assistance from the government because they are unable to work due to a disability or debilitating disease or injury, one of the key factors the Social Security Administration uses when figuring out whether to provide benefits or not.
+When Americans apply for financial assistance from the government because they are unable to work due to a disability or debilitating disease or injury, one of the key factors the Social Security Administration uses when figuring out whether to provide benefits or not is whether there is work out there that the applicant can do.

-So if you had a catastrophic back injury, injury, say, that meant you couldn't keep working as a forklift operator in the warehouse of a tractor and heavy equipment parts supplier in Kansas, when you applied for disability benefits, someone at the Social Security Office or a computer program at the Social Security Office would determine whether you, with your changed circumstance, could reasonably find a new career.
+So if you had a catastrophic back injury, say, that meant you couldn't keep working as a forklift operator in the warehouse of a tractor and heavy equipment parts supplier in Kansas, when you applied for disability benefits, Someone at the Social Security Office or a computer program at the Social Security Office would would determine whether you, with your changed circumstance, could reasonably find a new career.

-Too often, however, Claims were being rejected unfairly based on the supposed availability of jobs that people simply could not reasonably get.
+Too often, however, claims were being rejected unfairly based on the supposed availability of jobs that people simply could not reasonably get.

 Some of the jobs were removed because they were deemed too niche or required too much highly specific expertise.
+And so, imagine Kansen forklift operator.

 Nor for job 961.667-010,